RJGaming2006/Welcomer/README.md

 # Welcomer
+Plugin created for my server OrixMC.
-Sends a message when you join.
+Sends a message once joining the server.